Get Outside! See Child Care, Unfiltered In Person

 Enjoy a walk at the Third Street Promenade.
 Large photographs will be printed on vinyl and displayed on windows at the north end of the promenade, on Wilshire Boulevard.

 This installation explores pandemic education and child care, through in person and distance learning.
 Santa Monica preschool teacher Brenda Cruz reads to children in masks, who appear to hang on to her every word.
-Tactile learning is front and center, as 3-year-old Mariana examines herself in a mirror while eating, and 6-year-old Leo digs his hands into pie dough.
+Tactile learning is front and center, as 3-year-old granddaughter Mariana examines herself in a mirror while eating and two children are locked in a bear hug.

 The site features photography by Brenda, grandmother Luz Hernández, preschool teacher María Gutierrez, Early Head Start child care provider Ruth Flores and family child care provider Yvonne Cottage.